MILVLG/twigvlm/README.md

 ## Training

-This section provides the instructions for training the twig block for LLaVA-1.5-7B model.
-Since the training process are inherited from the [LLaVA project](https://github.com/haotian-liu/LLaVA), please prepare the training data following [here](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#visual-instruction-tuning) and download the base model, [LLaVA-1.5-7b](https://huggingface.co/haotian-liu/LLaVA-1.5-7b), to your local directory.
-After that, you can run the following command to train the twig block:
+This section provides the instructions for training the TwigVLM for the LLaVA-1.5-7B model.
+Please refer to the original [LLaVA project](https://github.com/haotian-liu/LLaVA) to prepare the training data [here](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#visual-instruction-tuning) and the base model [LLaVA-1.5-7b](https://huggingface.co/haotian-liu/LLaVA-1.5-7b).
+After that, you can use the following script to train the TwigVLM:

 ``` shell
 # Training the twig block
 twig_K=2 twig_T=3 bash scripts/v1_5/train_twig.sh
 ```

-where `twig_K` and `twig_T` are the position of the twig block and the number of twig layers respectively (see the paper for details).
+where `twig_K` and `twig_T` are the position of the twig block and the number of twig layers, respectively (see the paper for details).

-The trained checkpoints will be stored in `./checkpoints/TwigVLM-llava1.5-7b-K2-T3` in default.
-Our trained twig block checkpoint is available in [onedrive](https://awma1-my.sharepoint.com/:u:/g/personal/yuz_l0_tn/EeMoUa43kk5CrClb6qGsXgkBDfoZtK4EFO7nPnB8Ma6hQA?download=1).
+The trained checkpoints will be stored in `./checkpoints/TwigVLM-llava1.5-7b-K2-T3` by default.
+The trained TwigVLM model (only the learned twig block) is available in [onedrive](https://awma1-my.sharepoint.com/:u:/g/personal/yuz_l0_tn/EeMoUa43kk5CrClb6qGsXgkBDfoZtK4EFO7nPnB8Ma6hQA?download=1).

 ## Evaluation

 This section provides the instructions for evaluating the TwigVLM and reproducing the results with LLaVA-1.5-7B reported in the paper.
 Before preparing task-specific data, you should download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing) and unzip it to `./playground/data/eval`.
-For more specific instructions, please refer to [LLaVA's Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md).
+For more specific instructions, please take a look at [LLaVA's Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md).

 Example for evaluating GQA benchmark, where `-R` is the average number of retained visual tokens:
 ```